thchr/Crystalline.jl/docs/src/irreps.md

 Crystalline.jl provides easy access to crystallographic point group irreps, site symmetry group irreps, and the little group irreps of space groups.
 Currently, we only provide access to spinless (or "single-valued") irreps.

-## Data sources
-Point group irreps are obtained from the Bilbao Crystallographic Server's [Representations PG program](https://www.cryst.ehu.es/cgi-bin/cryst/programs/representations_point.pl?tipogrupo=spg) and little group irreps of space groups are obtained from [ISOTROPY's 2011 ISO-IR dataset](https://stokes.byu.edu/iso/irtables.php).

-If these functionalities are used in published research, please cite the original publications (listed in associated function docstrings).

 ## Point group irreps
 Irreps for the crystallographic point groups are accessible via [`pgirreps`](@ref), with the point group specified either by IUC label and dimensionality.
 As an example, we may load the irreps of the 6mm (C₆ᵥ in Schoenflies notation; see also [`schoenflies(::PointGroup)`](@ref)) point group in 3D.